In-telligentLLC/openapi-ios/OpenApi integration.md

 ## Requirements

-- Xcode 13 above
+- Xcode 13.4.1 and swift version 5.6.1
-- iOS Mobile Version 14.0 and above
+- iOS Mobile Version 13.0 and above
 - Open API library file or with Pod
 - Partner Token (Partner token is to authenticate your app as client.
 If you don’t have the partner token, email us at support@in-telligent.com)
 - Apple developer account